hamster-shared/gitbook/docs/quickaccess/Provider.md

 sidebar_position: 2
 ---

-# Provider
+# Providers

 Before installing any client, make sure your computer has enough resources to run it.
-The minimum and recommended requirements are as follows:
+The minimum and recommended requirements are as follows :

-### Docker deployment
+### Docker Deployment

 We recommend using Docker for deployment, which is easier and faster than source deployment.

 Please make sure to install Docker and docker-compose before deploying.

-### Operating the node
+### Operating the Node

 You should regularly monitor your node to make sure it's running properly.
 You may need to do occasional maintenance.

-### Keeping node online
+### Keeping Node Online

 Your node doesn't have to be online nonstop, but you should keep it online as much as possible to keep it in sync with the network.
-You can shut it down to restart it, but keep in mind that:
+You can shut it down to restart it, but keep in mind that :

 - Shutting down can take up to a few minutes if the recent state is still being written on disk.
 - Forced shut downs can damage the database.